 Pursuant to Chapter 57 of the Laws of 2010, the New York State Legislature authorized local governments to amortize a portion of their retirement bill for 10 years.
 This law requires participating governments to make payments on a current basis, while amortizing existing unpaid amounts relating to the New York State and Local Employees' Retirement System's fiscal years when the local employer opts to participate in the program.
 Chapter 57 further provides that when contribution rates fall below legally specified levels and all outstanding amortizations have been paid, the Town will be required to pay additional moneys into a specific reserve fund which will be used to offset their contributions in the future.
 These reserve funds will be invested separately from pension assets.
-The Town's total deferred amount related to the 2013 fiscal year was \$3,905,184 and will be billed and paid over ten years beginning in 2014 and will include interest at 3.0%.
-During 2021, the Town paid \$431,679 toward this program and has a remaining liability at December 31, 2021 of \$444,675.
+The Town's total deferred amount related to the 2013 fiscal year was \$3,905,184 and was billed and paid over ten years beginning in 2014 and included interest at 3.0%.
+During 2022, the Town paid \$444,675 toward this program and has no remaining liability as of December 31, 2022.